tackline/Play-Serializer/README.md

  - Generics for handling return and exception types are terrible.
  - Keywords considered a bad idea (context sensitive keywords moreso).
  - Why am I bothering with arrays of reference types - they suck.
 (A. to get a grip on what is going on in the reflection API.)
+ - Eclipse is still annoying me with, amongst many other things, still inserting junk I did not type.
+Not to mention its searching and window handling.
+ - git adds a lot of work, and github UI is poor.